Who Uses Concierge Medicine?

 People with Insurance

 One common misconception about concierge medicine is that you can’t use insurance.
-Most practices do accept insurance, and will gladly handle billing for you.
+Most practices, like Dedication Health, do accept insurance, and will gladly handle billing for you.
 However, if your particular plan requires that you see an in-network provider, you should verify that the physician is on the list.

 Concierge medicine practices are most popular in states like California and Florida because of their large populations of retirees.
 Seniors tend to require management of more conditions, as well as assistance managing more prescriptions, so the extra time with a doctor and additional services are a major benefit.